MiquelLluis/watpy-fork/README.md

     |    | DB_tutorial.ipynb    Jupyter notebook with a step-by-step tutorial on how to use the tool and the database
     |    | DB_tutorial.html     HTML version of the tutorial (for non-jupyter users; NB: NOT interactive)

 ## Features

- * Classes for single pole / Multipoles data
+ * Classes for multipolar waveform data
+ * Classes to work with the CoRe database
- * Gravitational Wave energy and angular momentum calculation routines
+ * Gravitational-wave energy and angular momentum calculation routines
  * Psi4-to-h via FFI or time integral routines
  * Waveform alignment and phasing routines
  * Waveform interpolation routines
- * Waveform spectra calculation
+ * Waveform's spectra calculation
  * Richardson extrapolation
  * Wave objects contain already information on merger quantities (time, frequency)
  * Unit conversion package